 Easy-Scout, like all computer software, began as an idea - this one for an inexpensive and easy-to-use personal computer application that could reveal a Football team's "offensive tendencies".
 At the time, mainframe-based "scouting" programs were the norm, and typically only available to College and Professional football teams.
-Scouting data input often involved using "punch-cards", paying service bureaus and often waiting 24 hours or more for the results.
+Scouting data analysis often involved using "punch-cards", paying service bureaus and often waiting 24 hours or more for the results.
 This was the era of 16mm "game film", in-person "scouting" and "breaking down" game film by hand.
 It was also the very early days of the personal computer revolution, when the Apple II and IBM PC were considered to be the "State of the Art".

 As one of the first football scouting software applications for personal computers, Easy-Scout traces its origins to the computer lab at Susquehanna University in Selinsgrove, PA during the school's history-making 1983 Football season.
 Early the following year (1984), the first commercially available version of Easy-Scout (for Apple II computers) was published.
 A version of Easy-Scout for analyzing Defenses (Easy-D-Scout) and an IBM-compatible version of each program were released the following year (1985).